 Sean Fraser (’95) is a graduate student and teaching assistant in physics at the University of California, Riverside.
 He has taught physics and astronomy at Moorpark College in Moorpark, CA. He was previously a lecturer in physics at the University of California, Santa Barbara, where he received his M.A. in 2002.
 He earned a certificate of advanced study in theoretical physics at the University of Cambridge in 1996 after spending a year at the University of Heidelberg on a Barry Goldwater Scholarship.

-Marta Fuentes (’05) is teaching physical science at Making Waves Academy in Richmond.
+Marta Fuentes-Filp [aka Marta Fuentes] (’05) is teaching physical science at Westmoor High School in Daly City.
 She earned her teaching credential at San Francisco State University in 2012.
 She was formerly a graduate student and teaching assistant in physics at the University of Iowa and later worked in business.

-Jim Garrett (’90) is substitute teaching in Bend, OR after nine years of teaching physics and physical science at Petaluma High School.
+Jim Garrett (’90) is teaching science at Summit High School in Bend, OR.
+He formerly taught at Petaluma High School.

 Alan Gilbert (’77) retired in 2008 as a programmer analyst and software engineer.
 After graduation he taught math and science in Swaziland as a Peace Corps Volunteer.